 Once on the road, Springfield, Illinois is the first stop.
 The Abraham Lincoln Home National Historic site is open all year, and there are a number of other sites within walking distance, including the Lincoln Presidential Library and Museum, which is fun and educational for all ages.

 St. Louis is the next stop.
-Visit the Jefferson National Expansion Memorial, one of the US newest National Parks.
+Visit the Jefferson National Expansion Memorial, one of the newest National Parks in the United States.
 Tour the Old Courthouse, let children participate in the Junior Ranger program, and take that heart racing trip to the top of the Arch.
 Afterwards, try a brewery tour, or spend some time outside at Forest Park, with a walk through the zoo, and outdoor ice skating at Steinberg Skating Rink.

 Wrap up in Memphis, where the essentials are the Mud Island River Park and Museum, with its outdoor scale model of the Mississippi River, and the National Civil Rights Museum, which shares the story of Dr. Martin Luther King and the ongoing fight for equality.
 Music lovers may want to go a different route, with a visit to Graceland, the Stax Museum of American Soul, Gibson Guitar Factory, and Sun Records.